The Foundation for a Meaningful Life

 TESTING

-Fay will conduct rapid antigen testing of all boarding students when they arrive for the start of school in September.
-The School will not conduct weekly pooled testing for the 2022-2023 school year.
+Fay will conduct rapid antigen testing of all boarding students when they arrive for the start of school in September and when they return from any breaks.

 POSITIVE CASES